Ballon d'Or winner Modric wants to retire at Real Madrid

 Luka Modric said he wants to retire at Real Madrid after beating Cristiano Ronaldo and Lionel Messi to the Ballon d'Or.

-Modric claimed the coveted individual honour at a ceremony in Paris – ending the domination of Juventus superstar Ronaldo and Barcelona sensation Messi, who had split the past 10 awards.
+Modric claimed the coveted individual honour at a ceremony in Paris on Monday – ending the domination of Juventus superstar Ronaldo and Barcelona sensation Messi, who had split the past 10 awards.

-After becoming the first Croatian to win the Ballon d'Or, Modric pledged his future to three-time reigning Champions League holder Madrid amid links with Serie A club Inter Milan.
+After becoming the first Croatian to win the Ballon d'Or, Modric quickly pledged his future to three-time reigning Champions League holders Madrid amid links with Serie A side Inter.

 Modric, who attracted interest from Inter at the start of the season, said: "I have two years left and hopefully one more.